ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I remember having one last thought as I left my bathroom to take a walk outside:

 _These fuckers better not throw me in the East River either.
 Sure I act like a Cosmo Kramer from_ Seinfeld _, sure, but I'm not trying to take things that far._
-# Part 3: The Swift Inc Fiasco -- the start of May to early June 2022
+# Part 3: The Runolfsdottir Group Fiasco -- the start of May to early June 2022

 ### Goals